yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-runtime-environment.markdown

 page_id: 63799318
 ---

-{summary}This section gives a detailed description of the GigaSpaces deployment & runtime environment.{summary}
+{% summary %}This section gives a detailed description of the GigaSpaces deployment & runtime environment.{% endsummary %}

 {% anchor GSRuntimeEnv %}